Skip to content

 • UNKNOWN – fallback when nothing else matches (capped via max_unknown_attempts).

 Redress intentionally keeps ErrorClass small and fixed.
 The goal is semantic classification ("rate limit" vs. "server error") rather than mechanical mapping to every exception type.
 If you need finer-grained behavior, use separate policies per use case.
-Future versions may add optional classification context (for example, Retry-After hints) without expanding the class set.
+Optional classification context can carry hints (for example, Retry-After) without expanding the class set.

 • http_classifier maps HTTP status codes (429→RATE_LIMIT, 5xx→SERVER_ERROR, 408→TRANSIENT, 401/403 → AUTH/PERMISSION).